 Out of hospital Cardiac Arrest and CPR Duration Data

 Out-of-hospital cardiac arrest is a significant public health problem.
 The CPR duration required to achieve a ROSC in >99% of out-of-hospital cardiac patients with a 1-month favorable neurological outcome was 45 min, considering both pre- and in-hospital settings.
-Based on the 2010 revisions of the American Heart Association Guidelines for CPR and emergency cardiovascular care, untrained bystanders can perform hands only CPR in place of standard CPR or no CPR.

 A recent survey funded by the American Heart Association, the Robert Wood Johnson Foundation, and the National Institutes of Health and published in The Lancet considered 64,339 cases of CPR at 435 U.S. hospitals between the years 2000-2008 and found that 48.5% of patients attained “spontaneous circulation” following out of hospital cardiopulmonary arrest.
 In addition, 15.4% of cases survived to discharge.
 The average duration of CPR during which patients survived was 12 minutes, and CPR was stopped after an average of 20 minutes for patients that expired.
 The mean duration varied by the hospital and was significantly different, ranging from 16 to 25 minutes.

 According to the observational study results, data suggests that doctors may stop too soon and that prolonged CPR may prove beneficial.
 And it need not be significantly longer, suggesting that an additional 9 minutes of CPR could result in a 12% higher survival rate without negatively affecting neurological functioning.